Python Logic for Detecting MCL Exceedances in Real Time

 )

 The _evaluate method branches on mcl_type, applying a different comparison for each regulatory calculation method.
+Match each contaminant’s mcl_type and threshold to the authoritative values catalogued in the SDWA MCL Reference Mapping, so the engine and the rule table never drift apart.

 import asyncio